eriktuck/gtm-dms-alpha/docs/pages/usage/update-docs.md

 # Update Atlas Documentation

 We encourage you to expand and customize this documentation for your own use.
-To suggest edits to this documentation, please open an Issue on this repository in GitHub.
+To suggest edits to this documentation, please open an issue on this repository in GitHub.

 ## Fork this repo